 - DCU’s admission criteria require Study Abroad students to have a minimum overall GPA of 3.0.
 Students with a GPA below a 3.0 may be considered on a case-by-case basis and should contact BU Study Abroad before applying.

-- BU students must have junior standing in the Boston University College of Engineering.
-Before applying to this program, BU students must follow the College of Engineering’s instructions for juniors applying to study abroad
+- Boston University Engineering students must have junior standing at the time of participation and must follow the College of Engineering’s instructions for juniors applying to study abroad

 - Admissions requirements for all programs